Gunman opens fire on Brooklyn subway; at least 10 shot - NewsBreak

 Gunman opens fire on Brooklyn subway; at least 10 shot

-NEW YORK (AP) — A gunman in a gas mask and a construction vest set off a smoke canister on a rush-hour subway train in Brooklyn and shot at least 10 people Tuesday, authorities said.
-Police were scouring the city for the shooter and found a rental truck possibly connected to the violence.
+NEW YORK (AP) — A gunman in a construction vest donned a gas mask, set off a smoke canister on a rush-hour subway train and shot at least 10 people Tuesday morning, authorities said.
+The shooter was at large after leaving wounded commuters bleeding on a Brooklyn platform while others ran screaming.

-A scene of horror unfolded as frightened commuters ran from the train as others limped out of it.
-At least one rider collapsed on the platform.
+Five people were in critical condition but expected to survive.
+At least 16 in all were injured in some way in the attack that began on a subway train that pulled into the 36th Street station in the borough’s Sunset Park neighborhood.

+Police Commissioner Keechant Sewell said that the attack was not being investigated as terrorism, but that she was “not ruling out anything.”
+FBI agents and members of the Joint Terrorism Task Force surveyed nearby businesses, interviewing witnesses and searching for surveillance footage.US inflation soars to 40-year high, jumping 8.5% in past year

+Police helicopters hovered overhead for hours as authorities searched for the shooter, who has not been identified.
+The motive remains unknown.
+Investigators recovered a firearm at the scene, along with multiple smoke devices and other items they are analyzing, two law enforcement officials said.

 “My subway door opened into calamity.
-It was smoke and blood and people screaming,” eyewitness Sam Carcamo told radio station 1010 WINS.
-Smoke poured out of the train car as the door opened, he added.
+It was smoke and blood and people screaming,” eyewitness Sam Carcamo told radio station 1010 WINS, saying he saw a gigantic billow of smoke pouring out of the N train once the door opened.

-Five people were in critical condition but expected to survive.
-At least 29 in all were treated at hospitals for gunshot wounds, smoke inhalation and other conditions.

-The gunfire erupted on a train that pulled into a station in the Sunset Park neighborhood, about a 15-minute ride from Manhattan and predominantly home to Hispanic and Asian communities.

-Police Commissioner Keechant Sewell said the attack was not being investigated as terrorism, but that she was “not ruling out anything.”
-The shooter’s motive was unknown.

-Authorities gave officers a photo they believed to depict the gunman, and the Arizona license plate number of a U-Haul truck to look out for, two law enforcement officials said.
-By early evening, police found a matching, unoccupied U-Haul van in Brooklyn, one of the officials said.

-Police were closing off a street about four miles from the shooting scene and clearing nearby businesses while awaiting a bomb squad and the highly specialized emergency services unit.

 The attack unnerved a city on guard about a rise in gun violence and the ever-present threat of terrorism.
 It left some New Yorkers jittery about riding the nation’s busiest subway system and prompted officials to increase policing at transportation hubs from Philadelphia to Connecticut.

-The Metropolitan Transportation Authority announced last fall that it had put security cameras in all 472 subway stations citywide, saying they would put criminals on an “express track to justice.”
-But the cameras apparently malfunctioned in the station where the train arrived, Mayor Eric Adams told WCBS-AM.Krispy Kreme matches price of dozen doughnuts to US average gas price

-One rider’s video, shot through a closed door between subway cars, shows a person in a hooded sweatshirt raising an arm and pointing at something as five bangs sound.
-In another video, smoke and people pour out of a subway car, some limping.
+One rider’s video, shot through a closed door between subway cars, shows a person in a hooded sweatshirt raising an arm and pointing at something — possibly the door to a conductor’s booth — as five bangs sound.
+In another video, smoke and people pour out of a subway car and wails erupt as passengers run for an exit while a few others limp off the train.
+One falls to the platform.

 “Someone call 911!” a person shouts.

-Rider Juliana Fonda, a broadcast engineer at WNYC-FM, told its news site Gothamist that passengers from the car behind hers started banging on the connecting door.
+Juliana Fonda, a broadcast engineer at WNYC-FM, told its news site Gothamist she was riding the train when passengers from the car behind hers started banging on the door between them.

 “There was a lot of loud pops, and there was smoke in the other car,” she said.
 “And people were trying to get in and they couldn’t, they were pounding on the door to get into our car.”